zfdang/timeline-gallery-in-openshift/README.md

 Create an account at http://openshift.redhat.com/

-Create a python application (you can call your application whatever you want)
+Create a python application (you can call your application whatever you want, 'gallery' here as an example)

-    rhc app create -a gallery -t python
+    rhc app create -a gallery -t python-2.6

 Add MySQL support to your application

     rhc cartridge add -a gallery -c mysql-5.1

-Add this upstream Wordpress repo
+Add this upstream "Timeline Gallery" repo

     cd gallery
     git remote add upstream -m master git://github.com/zfdang/timeline-gallery-in-openshift.git